 March in Scandinavia or the Nordic region is a great month for travel because it is in the off-season.
 Travelers to the area can get better rates for a vacation.
 Summer activities usually start in March or April.
 The weather during spring in Scandinavia can still be wet, but temperatures are beginning their climb.
-The dreary winter days are over, and there is much more daylight available now.
+The dreary winter days are over, and there is much more daylight available.
 You can also sneak in a late ski trip to Norway's ski resorts.

 In the southern half of Scandinavia, flowers begin to bloom and the spring is in earnest.
-The length of daylight increases to nine to 10 hours now.
+The length of daylight increases to nine to 10 hours.

 Since mornings and nights can still be rather cold, it is advisable to bring along sweaters, cardigans, or jackets, so you can layer clothing easily.
-Raincoats and windbreakers, regardless of the season, are always a good idea to bring.
-Shoes that are comfortable and that can take a lot of rugged adventuring are essential for a Scandinavian vacation especially if you want to enjoy outdoor activities.
+Raincoats and windbreakers, regardless of the season, are always a good idea to pack.
+Shoes that are comfortable and that can take a lot of rugged adventuring are essential for a Scandinavian vacation, especially if you want to enjoy outdoor activities.

+Due to its northern position on the earth and proximity to the north pole, Scandinavian countries have some unique natural phenomena to check out.
 Take the opportunity to see the aurora borealis, or the northern lights, until April.
 Other interesting phenomena include the polar night and polar day effect, like the "midnight sun."

 There are a variety of Easter traditions in Scandinavia that differ from the rest of the world.
 For example, in some Scandinavian countries like Sweden, the children dress up like witches paying homage to the country's witch hunt history.
 Much like America's Halloween, the children go from house to house collecting candies.